Skip to main content

 We’re here to keep you informed

 This is the biggest and most disruptive change to the telecoms market in a generation and Your Co-op will be here to help guide you through it.
-If Openreach's vision goes to plan then by December 2025 the UK will have a telecoms infrastructure that is much more energy efficient, scalable and future proof.
+If Openreach's vision goes to plan then by 2027, the entire UK will have a telecoms infrastructure that is much more energy efficient, scalable and future proof.
 Whether you're excited by the prospect of Ultrafast internet speeds or just need to keep a basic voice service, we will have something that works for you.

 Your Co-op Broadband offers Ultrafast speeds of up to 900Mbps, Feefo award-winning UK-based customer service and a climate positive difference each month.
 With our partners Ecologi, we reduce your carbon footprint by 10kg and plant trees throughout your contract to help you fight climate change with ease.